fstark/macflim/README.md

     sudo apt-get install youtube-dl
     sudo apt-get install imagemagick

-    # Note, youtube-dl is not easy to keep up to date from apts.
+Note, ``youtube-dl`` is not easy to keep up to date from apts.
 See https://github.com/ytdl-org/youtube-dl#installation for a better way to install it.
+Also, as ``youtube-dl`` is currently quite slow ``yt-dlp`` will be used instead if installed.

     git clone https://github.com/fstark/macflim.git